splunk/splunk-connect-for-syslog/docs/configuration.md

 * NOTE: The disk and CPU requirements will increase proportionally depending on the number of additional HEC destinations in use (e.g. each HEC destination will have its own disk buffer).

-## Alternate Destination Configuration
+## Alternate Destination Use

-Alternate destinations in addition to HEC can be also configured in SC4S through variables.
+All alternate destinations (including alternate HEC destinations) are configured for use in SC4S through variables.
 Global and/or source-specific forms of the variables below can be used to send data to alternate destinations.

-* NOTE:  The administrator is responsible for ensuring that the alternate destinations are configured in the local mount tree, and that syslog-ng properly parses them.
+* NOTE:  The administrator is responsible for ensuring that any non-HEC alternate destinations are configured in the local mount tree, and that syslog-ng properly parses them.

 * NOTE:  Do not include the primary HEC destination (`d_hec`) in any list of alternate destinations.
 The configuration of the primary HEC destination is configured separately from that of the alternates below.
+However, _alternate_ HEC destinations (e.g. `d_hec_FOO`) should be configured below, just like any other user-supplied destination.

 | Variable | Values        | Description |
 |----------|---------------|-------------|